cybertron10/xss-scanner-minimal/README.md

 # XSS Scanner - Minimal Version

-A distributed XSS (Cross-Site Scripting) scanner built with Go and Playwright for headless browser automation.
+A XSS (Cross-Site Scripting) scanner built with Go and Playwright for headless browser automation.

 ## Features